awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-register-targets.md

 # Register Targets with Your Target Group<a name="target-group-register-targets"></a>

 You register your targets with a target group\.
-You can register targets by instance ID or by IP address\.
+When you create a target group, you specify its target type, which determines how you register its targets\.
+For example, you can register instance IDs, IP addresses, or Lambda functions\.
 For more information, see [Target Groups for Your Application Load Balancers](load-balancer-target-groups.md)\.

 If demand on your currently registered targets increases, you can register additional targets in order to handle the demand\.
 When your target is ready to handle requests, register it with your target group\.
 The load balancer starts routing requests to the target as soon as the registration process completes and the target passes the initial health checks\.